IGNW/k8s-workshop/intro/README.md

 ## Overview
 This lab will walk you through deploying an application to your Kubernetes cluster using the kubectl command line and pre-made Kubernetes manifests.
 We intentionally do a broken deployment, we'll be fixing that as part of the lab.

+Pre-reqs:
+- A working k8s cluster
+- Clone the repo `git clone https://github.com/IGNW/k8s-workshop.git`
+- `cd` to the `intro` directory in the repo: `cd intro`

 ### Deploy Redis Key/Value Store
 Steps:
 - Deploy a dedicated Namespace for Redis and our frontend application